-- Continue to collect, store, reduce, and dispose of debris generated from the event in a cost-effective and environmentally responsible manner. - Continue to document costs. - Upon completion of debris removal mission, close out debris sorting and reduction sites by developing and implementing the necessary site restoration actions. - Perform necessary audits of operation and submit claim for federal assistance.
+- 1. Continue to collect, store, reduce, and dispose of debris generated from the event in a costeffective and environmentally responsible manner. - 2.
+Continue to document costs. - 3.
+Upon completion of debris removal mission, close out debris sorting and reduction sites by developing and implementing the necessary site restoration actions. - 4.
+Perform necessary audits of operation and submit claim for federal assistance.

-Incident Command System
+Incident Command System (ICS)

 Thurston County Public Works will use the Incident Command System to structure debris management response, as outlined in the County's Comprehensive Emergency Management Plan.
 Based on the size and scope of the incident, debris management staff may act in multiple roles.
-In an incident that predominantly entails debris operations, for instance, the Debris Manager may act as the Incident Commander or Operations Section Chief.
+For instance, in an incident that predominantly entails debris operations, the Debris Manager may act as the Incident Commander or Operations Section Chief.
 During larger and more complex incidents, the Debris Manager may be assigned to the Operations Section as a branch director or group supervisor.